|Coordinates:||32.0961 N 78.3809 E|

 Since many centuries Tabo is one of the most important monasteries and learning centres for Tibetan Buddhists.
 Premises of monastery are covered with countless frescoes - nearly all chambers are lavishly adorned with exquisite paintings.
 Especially showy is the beautiful cobalt blue color.
 Due to these paintings Tabo Monastery often is nicknamed - "Ajanta of the Himalayas" - after the beautifully painted Ajanta Caves in Maharashtra.

-It was here where one of the great sagas of 20th century started.
+It was here where one of the great sagas of the 20th century started.
 Several German alpinists were captured here by Brits in 1939.
 Germans escaped in mountains and later the adventures of one of them - Heinrich Harrer - were described in a book "Seven Years in Tibet".

 Sheer conglomerate cliffs above the monastery and village have a series of artificially excavated caves, well visible from the village.
 They have been made in comparatively brittle rock and are constantly decaying.